jelder/doors/README.md

 This project aims to solve the problem of people walking half way across the office only to find a room they want to use is occupied, then either waiting in line or returning to their desk.

 The solution is a minimal web page which can be consulted anonymously before making the trek.
-Think of it as *async IO for bathrooms*.
+Think of it as *event-driven IO for physical spaces*.

 ## User Experience